SparkPost/sendgrid-sparkpost-templates/README.md

 You can deploy it directly to Heroku: [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+### Optional: SparkPost Add-On

+If you run this app on Heroku but do not yet have a SparkPost account, you could choose the [SparkPost Heroku add-on](https://elements.heroku.com/addons/sparkpost).
+Follow the usual steps through your Heroku dashboard or using the `heroku` command line tool to install the add-on on your Heroku app.

 ## Manual Deployment

 If you prefer you can deploy it into your own environment using the instructions below.